Parse auditd logs with Python before they hit your SIEM

 Where this goes next

-Emit each parsed event as one JSON line and you've built the bridge to everything downstream — ship it to Loki or Elasticsearch and the same 'who touched /etc/shadow' question becomes a saved dashboard query across your whole fleet, not one host at a time.
+Emit each parsed event as one JSON line and you have built the bridge to everything downstream — ship it to Loki or Elasticsearch and the same 'who touched /etc/shadow' question becomes a saved dashboard query across your whole fleet, not one host at a time.
+The Python for security automation course covers log parsing, APIs, and CLI tools with real error handling.